DanielLasota/Binance-Data-Processor/README.md

 # Handles:
 spot, futures usd-m, futures coin-m
-Level 2 orderbook deltas stream trade stream orderbook snapshots with configured trigger interval 24-hour WebSocket lifecycle.
+Level 2 orderbook difference depth stream trade stream orderbook snapshots with configured trigger interval 24-hour WebSocket lifecycle.
 At the end of the WebSocket's lifespan, it initiates a new WebSocket to ensure the continuity of data flow is maintained seamlessly.